bmaz/thesis/README.md

 * [layout/acknowledgements](layout/acknowledgements.tex)
 * [layout/dedication](layout/dedication.tex)

-The content of the PhD chapters itself is in:
+The content of the thesis chapters is in:
 * [1](1.tex)
 * [2](2.tex)
 ...